-Anyone wishing to progress in their strength training has to have a solid understanding of the "Reps in Reserve (RIR)" principle.
-You may advance your training and accomplish your goals by knowing what RIR is and how to apply it.
+Anyone wishing to progress in their strength training should have a solid understanding of the "Reps in Reserve (RIR)" principle.
+You will be able to advance your training and accomplish your goals by knowing what RIR is and how to apply it.

 You can assess how close you are to failure by monitoring your RIR and making necessary adjustments.
-You could push yourself harder if you constantly hit RIR values of 3 or above.
-On the other hand, it could be time to think about using lighter weights or adjusting your sets and reps if you're consistently reaching failure or hitting RIR values of 0 or 1.
+If you constantly hit RIR values of 3 or above, then you could definitely be pushing yourself harder.
+On the other hand, if you're consistently reaching failure or hitting RIR values of 0 or 1, it could be time to think about using lighter weights or adjusting your sets and reps.

 You can accomplish your goals and track progress by combining RIR with a comprehensive strength training program.
 Using the Alpha Progression app, you can create personalized workout plans, keep track of your sets and reps, and measure your progress over time.
 You'll always be aware of where you stand and what you need to do to progress optimally.